iainvdw/lucidian-tides/Sessions/14 - Ultimatum.md

 The captain then presents the crew with some money as well as a ledger that Primewater gave to him.
 It’s the ‘dirt’ that Primewater has been gathering on his colleagues for the last couple of years.

 The conversation then turns to what they should do next.
-The Captain says he’s been in touch with the Plank Queen, who mentioned hiring some soldiers to take on the city of Nicodranas.
+The Captain says he’s been in touch with the [[Plank Queen Yucalia|Plank Queen]], who mentioned hiring some soldiers to take on the city of Nicodranas.
 The crew agrees that not heading back to Nicodranas at least for a little while is likely the smartest, though some of them want to go back now and start a full on rebellion.
 Mal suggests that Port Damali could be an option; they could find out more about what Alvaro was doing there.

 Doloris turns to Eda to ask for her opinion: she thinks they’re now in open war with the Concord.